GDell/Info_Seminar_Project/README.md

 </div>

 ### Figure 1 - Latent Structure Visualization
+(Figures obtained from Vincent-Lamarre and colleague's 2016 paper - "The Latent Structure of Dictionaries")

 These researchers demonstrated that by visualizing a dictionary as a directed graph in this way, you reveal a layered structure.

-(Figures obtained from Vincent-Lamarre and colleague's 2016 paper - "The Latent Structure of Dictionaries")
+A dictionary's Kernel Is the set of words necessary for defining every other word in the dictionary.

+A dictionary's Core is the set of strongly connected words within the Kernel.
+Words U and V are strongly connected if each appears in the definition of the other.

 ## Our Goal: